 Sheer Indulgence at the 3800 Ocean Restaurant

-What We Had: Eddie started with the Shrimp Bruschetta and had the Caesar Salad with chicken for dinner.
-I tried the Truffle Artichoke Bisque, Italian Wedge Salad, and Jumbo Shrimp Garganelli.
+Eddie started off the evening with the Shrimp Bruschetta.
+He ordered a Caesar Salad with chicken for dinner.
+I opted for the Truffle Artichoke Bisque, Italian Wedge Salad, and Jumbo Shrimp Garganelli.
 It was a whole lot of food but it all sounded so wonderful!

-I loved that 3800 Ocean Restaurant put a spin on both of the Wedge and classic Caesar salad recipes.
+I loved that 3800 Ocean Restaurant put an imaginative spin on both of the Wedge and classic Caesar salad recipes.
 Eddie’s Caesar used arugula and endive lettuces instead of romaine and my Italian Wedge had my favorite Boston lettuce topped with red onions, crunch pancetta, and creamy Gorgonzola dressing.
 Superb!

-What Needs Improvement: The 3800 Ocean Restaurant definitely needs to invest in a way to offer outdoor dining guests lights in the event of the those wild ocean breezes.
+The 3800 Ocean Restaurant definitely needs to invest in a way to offer outdoor dining guests lights in the event of the those wild ocean breezes.
 Our tabletop lantern would not stay lit because the winds were so gusty.
 This would be the only improvement I can think of that would make the operation more efficient.

 Read our review of the Palm Beach Marriott Singer Island here.